wp-plugins/wp-geo/README.txt

 Add location maps to your posts and pages.

 == Description ==
-When editing a post or page, you will be able to set a physically location for that post.
+When editing a post or page, you will be able to set a physical location for that post and easily embed a Google map into your post.
 You can select the location by:

-1. Clicking on the map to position the point.
+1. Clicking on the map of the world to position the point.
 2. Searching for a location, town, city or address.
 3. Entering the latitude and longitude.

 The WP Geo location selector is styled to fit seamlessly into the latest version of the WordPress admin.